Data Bus Pattern in Java: Unifying Component Communication Efficiently

 In plain words

-Data Bus is a design pattern that is able to connect components of an application for communication simply and solely by the type of message or event that may be transferred.
+Data Bus is a design pattern that connects components of an application for communication based on the type of message or event being transferred.
+This pattern promotes decoupling, making it easier to scale and maintain the system by allowing components to communicate without direct dependencies.

 public interface Member extends Consumer<DataType> {